 The Department of Natural Resources is committed to the conservation, protection, management, use and enjoyment of the state’s natural and cultural resources for current and future generations.
 The department strives to protect natural and cultural resources, ensure sustainable recreation use and enjoyment, enable strong natural resource-based economies, improve and build strong relationships and partnerships, and foster effective business practices and good governance.

-The Natural Resource Commission regulates game and sportfish.
-The Commission designates what species are designated as game and establishes the first open season for animals.
-This collection contains the proceeding from the monthly formal meetings of the Natural Resources Commission.
-They are organized chronologically.
-The proceedings can be searched by title, subject, description, location, date (year and/or month) and date range (decade).
+The Natural Resource Commission regulates game and sport fish.
+The commission decides what species are designated as game and establishes the first open season for animals.
+This collection contains the chronological minutes of the Natural Resources Commission.
+The minutes can be searched by title, subject, description, location, and date (year and/or month).

-The Marketing and Outreach Division works diligently to capture the beauty of Michigan and the activities of the Department.
-This collection contains photographs taken by DNRphotographer Dave Kenyon.
-Images include Michigan wildlife, flora and fauna, DNR employees at work in various capacities, and DNR education and outreach programs.
-The photographs may be searched by title, subject, description and/or date range.
+The Marketing and Outreach Division works diligently to capture the beauty of Michigan and the activities of the department.
+This collection contains photographs taken by DNR photographer Dave Kenyon.
+Image subjects include Michigan wildlife, flora and fauna, DNR employees at work in various capacities and DNR education and outreach programs.
+The photographs may be searched by title, subject, description or date range.

 Enforcement of hunting and fishing laws moved from the local and county level to the state level with the establishment of the state Game and Fish Warden.

 Michigan’s state park system was created with the establishment of the Michigan State Park Commission.

 The Department of Conservation was created by the legislature to consolidate the individual commissions and officials into one department.